New Book: The Found Boys

 “Yep,” he replied.

-I think this story is important, well-told, and would be extremely helpful to families in the discussion of racism, sin, forgiveness, and the historical reality of the Ku Klux Klan.
+Overall, I believe The Found Boys is an important, well-told story that will greatly aid families in discussing racism, sin, forgiveness, and the historical reality of the Ku Klux Klan.